captain-calc/textioc/ReadMe.md

 file should go in the *include* folder under *CEdev*.
 The *TEXTIOC.lib* should go into the *CEdev/lib/libload* directory.

-**IMPORTANT:** Until further notice, this library is *not* part of the official CE SDK and is currently incomplete.
-If you wish to release any programs that use the current version of *TEXTIOC*, please include the *TEXTIOC.8xv* file with your program download.
+**IMPORTANT:** As of July 28, 2020, the TextIOC library is not part of the offical CE C library release.
+If you wish to create programs with TextIOC, please include the *TEXTIOC.8xv* appvar with your program download.